|

 helps adults and children prepare for and deal with various kinds of

 disasters mentally, emotionally, and physically) Douglas, Julie.
-A Parent's Guide to St. Louis, Missouri: More Than 250 Fun Things to See and Do (a practical guide to a family-friendly city) Dowis, Richard.
+A Parent's Guide to St. Louis (a practical guide to a family-friendly city) Dowis, Richard.

 Fleischman,